-If your business is growing quickly, has improved its credit or has collateral to put down for the loan, you may be ready to refinance.
+A “set it and forget it” approach might work for some business owners when it comes to loan debt.
+But if your business is growing quickly, has improved its credit or has collateral to put down for a new loan, you may be ready to refinance.

 How does business loan refinancing work?

-Beyond the change of lenders, refinancing can take many forms.
-For most businesses, the goal is to save money by lowering interest rates, though some prefer to lower monthly payments by choosing a loan with a longer term.
+When you refinance a business loan, you take out a new loan to repay your previous lender.
+For most businesses, the goal is to save money by lowering interest rates — though some prefer to lower monthly payments by choosing a loan with a longer term.

 What questions should I ask before I refinance?